CERTCC/Vultron/docs/topics/background/notation.md

 # Notation

-Defining the Vultron protocol involves a lot of notation.
+Defining the Vultron Protocol involves a lot of notation.
 This page provides a reference for the notation used throughout the documentation.

 ## Mathematical Notation